xibosignage/xibo-manual/source/en/media_library.md

 The Edit Media form allows you to edit the name and duration of the file as well as options to **Retire** and **Update** edits to layouts that contain the current media file.

+Media can be tagged to allow for ordering and make files easier to find.

+{tip}
+Administrators can set certain **Tag's** to have a **Value** associated to them.
+Tags that have a Tag Value will show the selections available from an additional field -  **Tag value** drop down.

+For further information on what Tag and Tag Values to use, please speak with your Administrator.
+{/tip}

 Select from the settings to enable/disable the collection of **Proof of Play** statistics for the selected media file.
 Use the drop-down for **Enable Media Stats Collection**.

 ![Edit Media](img/media_edit.png)